utilmeta/utilmeta-py/docs/en/guide/client.md

     def multipart(self, data: FormData = request.Body): pass
 ```

-When passing in a file, you can pass a local file directly using File, such as
+When passing in a file, you can pass a local file directly using `File`, such as

 ```python
 client.multipart(data={